Activation Function Design Sustains Plasticity in Continual Learning: Expanding on Continual Reinforcement Learning Experiments

-We summarize across environments using both the \emph{median} (robust) and the \emph{mean} (sensitive to outliers).
-This distinction matters: for instance, GeLU exhibits an extremely large \emph{negative} mean $\Delta$ driven by a single \texttt{Humanoid-v5} outlier, whereas its median $\Delta$ is modest and \emph{positive} (i.e., a typical slight widening), indicating that the outlier dominates the mean while the median reflects the typical behavior.
+To provide a rigorous summary across environments with vastly different reward scales (e.g., \texttt{Humanoid} vs. \texttt{Hopper}), we depart from simple means or medians, which can be sensitive to outliers or mask the magnitude of failures.
+Instead, we adopt the \textbf{Interquartile Mean (IQM)} \citep{agarwal2021deep} for all cross-environment aggregations.
+Crucially, we address the issue of physics simulation instabilities (where plasticity loss leads to rewards $\ll -10^6$).
+We apply a \emph{stability filter}: any run resulting in a physics explosion is treated as a functional failure.
+For the Generalization Gap, this means assigning a gap of $0.0$ (as no meaningful performance difference exists between two failures), preventing numerical artifacts from skewing the aggregate $\Delta$.
+We report the average reward per environment for all activation functions in Table \ref{tab:env-rewards-breakdown}.

-Separately, we report a \textbf{Plasticity Score} that captures late-cycle \emph{functional} performance on the training environments.
-We align runs to a common timeline, average rewards, and—within the last cycle—take the median of the mean returns over the final $15\%$ of each cycle.
-This metric answers: “can the agent still perform well after repeated shifts on the data it now collects?”—it is not a train–test gap.
+\paragraph{Plasticity Score Analysis.} Separately, we report a \textbf{Plasticity Score} that captures late-cycle \emph{functional} performance on the training environments.
+This is distinct from the generalization gap; it answers: “can the agent still perform well after repeated shifts on the data it now collects?”
+To make this metric comparable across tasks, we normalize returns to $[0, 1]$ using robust global bounds derived from the entire experimental suite.
+We apply a stability floor to clipped rewards (treating physics failures as $0.0$) and report the IQM across seeds and environments.